kubernetes/community/contributors/design-proposals/termination-reason.md

 	// +optional
 	HTTPHeaders []HTTPHeader
 	// ReasonHeader is the header that will be set to the reason for a
 	// deletion.
-This header defaults to "KUBE-DELETE-REASON" ReasonHeader string
+This header defaults to "Kube-Delete-Reason" ReasonHeader string
 }
 ```